 But to get people to stop and pay attention to statistics, you need to present them in a visually engaging way.

 Infographics are one of the most popular ways to share statistics with your audience, and for a good reason.
-Not only are infographics eye-catching, they make data more engaging and impactful.
+Not only are statistical infographics eye-catching, they make data more engaging and impactful.